vuejs/vue-cli/docs/dev-guide/ui-plugin-dev.md

 If you don't specify an icon, the plugin logo will be displayed if any (see [Logo](#logo)).

-#### Config file
+#### Config files

-By default, a configuration UI might read and write to a configuration file, for example `.eslintrc.js`.
+By default, a configuration UI might read and write to one or more configuration files, for example both `.eslintrc.js` and `vue.config.js`.

 You can provide what are the possible files to be detected in the user project: